jedi4ever/veewee/README.md

 - Startup a webserver on :kickstart_port to wait for a request for the :kickstart_file
 - Wait for ssh login to work with :ssh_user , :ssh_password
 - Sudo execute the :postinstall_files

+## Validate the vm
+<pre>$ vagrant basebox validate 'myubuntubox' </pre>

+this will run some cucumber test against the box to see if it has the necessary bits and pieces for vagrant to work

 ## Export the vm to a .box file
 <pre>$ vagrant basebox export 'myubuntubox' </pre>